Join UWMT for the 2025-2026 Season!

 What Is Mock Trial?

 Mock trial is exactly what the name implies; a simulation trial based on a fictional scenario provided by the American Mock Trial Association.
-You will still work within the framework of the United States federal rules of evidence, this year’s scenario is a civil case about a plane crash.

 Each simulation will last around 2 hours, divided between 4 parts: